ccollareta/hive-stage/src/blog-posts/hive-launch.md

 This site will represent a shift in the paradigm in how government typically works with its partner organizations.
 We want all of you to use this platform to be heard, learn more, and get involved.

-Finally i want to thank Lounge Lizard Worldwide and CloudPareto for making this vision a reality.
+#### Finally, I want to thank Lounge Lizard Worldwide and CloudPareto for making this vision a reality.

 Thank you,